-Dear Shareholders:
+Dear Shareholders,

-On behalf of the Board of Directors and management of Goodfood Market Corp., we are pleased to invite you to attend the annual meeting of shareholders (the "Meeting") that will be held this year on Tuesday, January 18, 2022 at 10:00 am (ET).
+On behalf of the board of directors (the "Board of Directors" or the "Board") and management of Goodfood Market Corp. (the "Company"), we are pleased to invite you to attend the annual and special meeting of shareholders (the "Meeting") that will be held on Tuesday, January 16, 2024 at 10:00 am (ET).

 This Meeting is your opportunity to hear first-hand about the Company's strategic plans for the future.
 The enclosed management information circular describes the business to be conducted at the meeting and provides information on the Goodfood's executive compensation and corporate governance practices.
+Please review the management information circular before voting.

-This year, to mitigate risks to the health and safety of our communities, shareholders, employees and other stakeholders related to the COVID-19 pandemic, and unless we advise otherwise by way of press release and on our website (https://www.makegoodfood.ca/en/investisseurs), we will hold our Meeting in a virtual only format, which will be conducted via live audio webcast at https://web.lumiagm.com/233896596.
-Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.
+We will hold our Meeting in a virtual only format, which will be conducted via live audio webcast at https://virtual-meetings.tsxtrust.com/en/1570.
+Shareholders will have an equal opportunity to participate in the Meeting online regardless of their geographic location.

-Your participation in voting at the meeting is important to us.
-You can vote by proxy ahead of the Meeting using all of the voting channels that have been available in the past; only voting at the Meeting has changed.
-You can vote online during the Meeting.
+Your participation in voting is important to us.
+You can vote by proxy ahead of the Meeting using all of the voting channels that have been available in the past; or vote online during the Meeting.
 Please refer to the "Voting Procedures" section of this management information circular for more information.